 They live in Jamaica Plain with their partner, two weird cats, and one exuberant puppy.
-On the days they don't ride their bike to WATCH, they are at work fixing other folks' bikes at Ferris Wheels Bike Shop.

 Ashley joined WATCH as the Adult Education Assistant in Winter 2019.
 She previously volunteered with WATCH during the Summer 2017 session of ESL classes.
 She has a B.A. in Sociology from Southern New Hampshire University (2017) and is currently pursuing a Master’s degree in Social Work at Boston University.
 At WATCH, Ashley is primarily responsible for preparing and maintaining program materials, developing curriculum, and supporting teachers in the classroom.
 She has lived in Waltham since 2014 and is very passionate about giving back to her community and enriching the lives of its residents.
 When she’s not at WATCH, Ashley is usually studying, volunteering with Crisis Text Line as a Crisis Counselor, or creating works of art.